Sea People - The Puzzle of Polynesia by Christina Thompson, 2019, 362 pages

 I am very interested in the history of the Philippines.
 Once you go back to the days prior to the conquest by the

 Spanish everything is pretty much conjecture.
 I have wondered where the first settlers of the Philippines came from.
 The text book answer is it was traders from Malaysia and China.
 But the archipelago as not unpopulated when they arrived.
-Further they did not come as colonists so
+Further the

 expeditions were largely men only.
 So who were the people they met?
 Recent studies have found human remains over 700,000 years old in Luzon.
 This is not the topic of Thompson’s book but from it I learned how linguistics evidence, cultural artifacts show the first inhabitants of the Philippines probably were part of a very long term migration from Madagascar.
 I was fascinated to learn from Thompson that the linguistic diversity of an area is a reflection of how long it has been settled.
 The 100 plus languages of the